Way Past the Expiration Date

 - The Mexia Supermarket in Fort Worth, Texas.
 The owners abandoned the store abruptly in July 1999 and left it sitting with all the food still inside.
 By November, the place was overrun with bugs and animals consuming the now extremely rotten food, and neighbors were complaining about the smell.
 By year's end, the place was finally cleaned up and fumigated.
 This story was featured on the Life After People episode "Last Supper".

-- A Popeyes Chicken in Brooklyn, New York met a similar fate in mid-2011.
+- An abandoned Popeyes Chicken in Brooklyn, New York met a similar fate in mid-2011.

 - After Hurricane Katrina, a lot of refugees returned to their homes when the flood receded to find that the food in their fridge had decayed to the point that some of them could be considered a biohazard, and walk-in fridges in certain restaurants had to be cleaned with the same procedures as dealing with fallout.